Amazon Warehouse

 Theory

 This exercise is a motion planning problem.
-Motion planning is a Jderobot Academy already has an exercise dedicated for this, which I’d definitely recommend the readers to check it out, so the challenge in this exercise isn’t to implement a motion planning algorithm but learning to use the OMPL (Open Motion Planning Library) for our purpose.
+Jderobot Academy already has an exercise dedicated for this, which I’d definitely recommend the readers to check it out, so the challenge in this exercise isn’t to implement a motion planning algorithm but learning to use the OMPL (Open Motion Planning Library) for our purpose.

 Open Motion Planning Library